MatrixCreate/craft-starter-docs/docs/content-blocks/entry-cards.md

 When **Custom** is selected:
 - Allows manual configuration of each card
-- Can use entry details (title, excerpt, featured image) or custom content
+- Can use entry details (title, excerpt, card image) or custom content
 - More control over card appearance and content
 - Can mix different entry types in the same card set